The Flu poster

 The inciting incident occurs at 14 minutes when The first victim collapses at a bustling marketplace, coughing blood and triggering the rapid spread of a deadly H5N1 virus mutation throughout Bundang..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to The government declares a complete quarantine of Bundang, sealing the city with military force.
+This shows the protagonist's commitment to The government declares a complete quarantine of Bundang, sealing the city with military force.
 Ji-goo, In-hae, and hundreds of thousands are now trapped in a deadly containment zone., moving from reaction to action.

 The Collapse moment at 90 minutes (74% through) represents the emotional nadir.
 Here, The military prepares to execute the bombing of Bundang.
 Mirre's condition deteriorates critically.
-Ji-goo faces the death of the child he has come to love and the annihilation of everyone trapped inside., demonstrates the protagonist at their lowest point.
+Ji-goo faces the death of the child he has come to love and the annihilation of everyone trapped inside., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 97 minutes initiates the final act resolution at 80% of the runtime.
 A breakthrough occurs: Mirre's antibodies show she is developing immunity.
 This discovery, combined with evidence that patient zero survived, provides hope for a cure and justification to stop the bombing., demonstrating the transformation achieved throughout the journey.